cbragg9/Cocktail-Cards/README.md

 Select a liquor to display cocktail suggestions

 # Latest Commit
+-Added media screen for small widths
+-Updated column classes for bulma responsiveness

+# Completed
 -Filter now redisplays the cards to remove empty spaces

-# Completed
 -Added modal display on card click
 -Error proofing with toLowerCase
 -Script updated to create cards on click